exatrkx/exatrxk-cpp-ctd2022/README.md

 The C++ implementation is different from our previous implementation [ACAT2021](https://github.com/exatrkx/exatrkx-acat2021) in that previous implementation relies on [onnxruntime](https://github.com/microsoft/onnxruntime) and current one on [TorchScript](https://pytorch.org/tutorials/advanced/cpp_export.html).

+The repository is organized as follows. `inf-cpp` contains the C++ implementation of the ExaTrkX pipeline and `triton_example` contains the Triton model configurations.

 # The ExaTrkX as a service
 We use the [Triton server](https://github.com/triton-inference-server) to